nmandery/rout3serv/crates/README.md

 - Compression for HTTP responses.
 - In-memory Cache for datasets.
 - Bundled web viewer to inspect the tiles.
+  - includes simple styling based on a property, value range and color range.

 ## h3io